labordynamicsinstitute/replicability-training/README.md

 The training will start with an intensive (**in person**) day of [lectures/discussions](https://labordynamicsinstitute.github.io/replicability-training-presentation/#1), followed by exercises that you will do on your own, with daily touch-base meetings over Zoom.

-Items that are **bolded** are live meetings.
-Items that are *italicized* are in informal groups with peers, but live (in person or on Zoom).
-Other items are on your own time, but the time slot is the suggested time you should be doing them.

 > If you have not received an invitation and you think you should have, contact LDI (ldi@cornell.edu).